DariaMartinovskaya/Python/README.md

 PyCharm is an integrated development environment (IDE) used for programming in Python

 ## Here are the results of my first steps in python coding:

-XX - creating variables of different types.
+<a href="https://github.com/DariaMartinovskaya/Python/blob/main/Creating_variables.md">Variables</a> - creating variables of different types.